Bearle/django_private_chat2/example/README.md

 To run this example, follow these instructions:

-1. Navigate to the `example/example` directory
+1. Navigate to the directory with this README
+2. Create virtualenv  - Optional

+`virtualenv venv -p python3.9`

-2. Install the requirements for the package:
+3. Install the requirements for the package:

-		pip install -r requirements.txt
+`pip install -r requirements.txt`

-3. Make and apply migrations

-		python manage.py makemigrations
+4. Apply migrations

-		python manage.py migrate
+`python manage.py migrate`

-4. Run the server
+5. Run the server

-		python manage.py runserver
+`python manage.py runserver`

-5. Access from the browser at `http://127.0.0.1:8000`
+6. Access from the browser at `http://127.0.0.1:8000`